Brand Names: Bryhali, Lexette, Ultravate, Ultravate X Cream, Ultravate X Ointment

-Generic Name: halobetasol topical (Pronunciation: HAL oh BAY ta sol)
+Generic Name: halobetasol topical

-- What is halobetasol topical (Ultravate Cream)?
+- What is halobetasol topical?

-- How should I use halobetasol topical (Ultravate Cream)?
+- How should I use halobetasol topical?

-- What happens if I miss a dose (Ultravate Cream)?
+- What happens if I miss a dose?

-- What happens if I overdose (Ultravate Cream)?
+- What happens if I overdose?

 - Where can I get more information?

-What is halobetasol topical (Ultravate Cream)?
+What is halobetasol topical?

-Get emergency medical help if you have any of these signs of an allergic reaction: hives; difficulty breathing; swelling of your face, lips, tongue, or throat.
+Get emergency medical help if you have signs of an allergic reaction: hives; difficult breathing; swelling of your face, lips, tongue, or throat.

-- blurred vision, or seeing halos around lights;
+- blurred vision, tunnel vision, eye pain, or seeing halos around lights;

-Less serious side effects may include:
+Common side effects may include:

-- thinning or softening of your skin;
+- burning, stinging, itching, or dryness of treated skin;

-- swollen hair follicles;
+- redness or crusting around your hair follicles;

 - spider veins;